top of page

 If you constantly judge yourself, understand that you developed those sabotaging voices out of your natural gifts and strengths when you were a child.
 It is very normal.
 It is how you learned to cope.
 Those coping mechanisms, like avoidance, over achievement, victim thinking become problematic when you continue using them into adulthood.
 Your gifts have been overused and new strategies must be developed.
 To find out more, take the Saboteur Assessment to indentify your go - to self sabotaging habits!
 Learn to name them and take charge.

-My life today is about much more than being productive.
-Embracing my human "beingness" and giving it equal time to my human "doingness" has been the greatest gift of my career in life coaching.
+My life today is about much more than productivity.
+Embracing my human "beingness"

-I am a lifelong learner, a mother, grandmother, wife, hobby writer and artist.
-My dream for you is that you also know that you are much more than your diagnosis.
+I am a lifelong learner, a trained ADHD life coach, a mother, grandmother, wife and I would love to meet you.
+My hope for you is that you know you are more than your diagnosis and if ADHD is in the way of living your best life, let's talk.

 bottom of page